Skip to main content

 • Amount Paid - How much has been paid toward this specific item

-• Refundable Amount - The net amount available to refund (paid - refunded)
+• Refundable Amount - The amount available to refund (equal to net amount paid)

 Items that haven't been paid yet show as "Not refundable" and are disabled in the refund form.
 You can only refund what's been paid.